-Using this API is really simple, as long as you have MYOB AccountRight 2013 or 2014 installed you can start developing against the API.
+Using this API is really simple, as long as you have MYOB AccountRight Live installed you can start developing against the API.

-AccountRight 2014 provides you with two different installers to choose from, firstly there is the lighter framed client PC version that gives you an add-on connector to access the desktop API.
+AccountRight Live provides you with two different installers to choose from, firstly there is the lighter framed client PC version that gives you an add-on connector to access the desktop API.
 Secondly a Server build is available for those users that host company files over a network and need to access the API desktop service in network mode.
 You can find these installers located in the Downloads section of your my.MYOB account.

-For anyone that may be using an older version of AccountRight 2013 i.e. 2013.5, you may need to manually install the API service.
+For anyone that may be using an older version of AccountRight Live, you may need to manually install the API service.
 To do so you can find and run the API installer executable from

 C:\Program Files (x86)\MYOB\AccountRight\API_Installer

 The next step is to open up your browser (we recommend a modern browser like Google Chrome) and enter the following address:

 This should open up a webpage and show you a table of the company files that reside on this computer, with details such as ID, Name, LibraryPath, ProductVersion and more.
 Pay particular note of the ID, as this is the GUID that identifies the company file.
 You will use this in the URL of every subsequent call.

 Note: the API when accessed via a browser returns HTML, with clickable URIs included so that you can easily explore the data available to you.
 We recommend that your application uses the JSON format.
 For more information on formats within the API, click here.